You will be surprised how much you can pack into 48 hours in Somerset. Take some inspiration from our weekend guide.

 Head to medieval Wells, the smallest city in England, and marvel at the magnificence of its cathedral, built between the 12th and 15th centuries.
 Beautiful inverted scissor arches support the central tower.
 Take a free guided tour to soak up its history, including the 14th-century Jesse window and the Wells clock, made in 1390 and still in use.

-Across the market square is the Crown at Wells, a medieval Grade 2-listed coaching inn that has been a focal point of the city for over 500 years.
+Across the market square is the Crown at Wells, a medieval Grade 2-listed coaching inn that has been a focal point of the city for more than 500 years.
 Anton’s Bistrot has a varied menu, with local beers and ciders on tap.
 You can look out over the marketplace from the upstairs Penn bar, named after Quaker William Penn, who later gave his name to Pennsylvania, USA.

 Head two miles north to Wookey Hole Caves.
 A gorge on the southern edge of the Mendip Hills, it contains the largest caving system in the UK.
 This famous attraction is a firm favourite with children.
 Take a tour through the atmospheric caves, meet the Wookey witch and try the many other attractions, including the mirror maze, Victorian penny arcade, circus show and 4D cinema.
 Cave-aged Wookey Cheddar is also on sale here.